MagicFoundation/Alcinoe/README.md

 Json Parser
 -----------

-TALJsonDocument is a Delphi parser/writer for JSON / BSON data format. it's support DOM and SAX parser (Note a better name could be SAJ for Simple API for JSON instead of SAX for Simple API for XML but as the concept of SAX is well know I keep this name), support BSON format, and use a similar syntax than TALXMLDocument / TXMLDocument.
+TALJSONDocumentA is a Delphi parser/writer for JSON / BSON data format. it's support DOM and SAX parser (Note a better name could be SAJ for Simple API for JSON instead of SAX for Simple API for XML but as the concept of SAX is well know I keep this name), support BSON format, and use a similar syntax than TALXMLDocument / TXMLDocument.
-TALJsonDocument can also export Json / Bson data in TALStringList.
+TALJSONDocumentA can also export Json / Bson data in TALStringListA.

 Example :